-If a Governor fails to attend two consecutive meetings of the Council of Governors and the apologies have not been accepted by the Council as to being reasonable cause, unless the Governor will be able to begin attending meetings again at the next meeting a resolution to remove him from office may be proposed by the Chair at the next formal meeting of the Council or at a subsequent meeting.
+The Council of Governors may resolve to terminate a Governor's tenure of office as such if he fails to attend two consecutive meetings of the Council of Governors, unless the other Governors are satisfied that:

+the absences were due to reasonable causes; and

+the Governor will be able to start attending meetings of the Council of Governors again within such a period as the other Governors consider reasonable.

 The Council of Governors may also terminate by a resolution a Governor’s tenure of office as a Governor if for reasonable cause it considers that he:

-is disqualified under paragraph 9.16 below; or
+is disqualified under paragraph 9.16 below;

-has knowingly or recklessly made a false declaration for any purpose provided for in this Constitution or in the 2006 Act as amended by the 2012 Act; or
+has knowingly or recklessly made a false declaration for any purpose provided for in this Constitution or in the 2006 Act;

+is the maker, or has procured the making, or has otherwise been involved in making, vexatious complaints to or about the Trust, its officers or staff;

+has conducted himself in a manner which has caused or is likely to cause material prejudice to the best interests of the Trust;

+has been violent towards Trust staff or has been banned from any Trust Hospital for inappropriate behaviour towards Trust staff, patients or other visitors to the Trust;

-has conducted himself in a manner which has caused or is likely to cause material prejudice to the best interests of the Trust or the proper conduct of the Council of Governors affairs or otherwise in a manner inconsistent with his continued membership of the Council of Governors.
+has conducted himself in a manner which has caused or is likely to cause material prejudice to the proper conduct of the Council of Governors affairs:

+has conducted himself in a manner inconsistent with his continued membership of the Council of Governors;

+has contravened the Regulatory Framework, Code of Conduct or Governors' Standing Orders;

+has failed to confirm acceptance of the Code of Conduct;

+is in litigation with the Trust; or

+refuses without reasonable cause to undertake training which the Council of Governors requires all Governors to undertake.

-Termination of a Governor’s tenure of office pursuant to paragraph 9.15.2 and 9.15.3 above shall be on the recommendation of the Chair and shall require the approval of at least two-thirds of Governors present at a properly constituted meeting of the Council of Governors.
+Termination of a Governor’s tenure of office pursuant to paragraph 9.15.2 and 9.15.3 above shall only be on the recommendation of the Chair and shall require the approval of at least two-thirds of Governors voting.
 The Governor concerned shall not be eligible to participate in such a vote and must leave the meeting whilst it takes place.

+The Trust’s Chief Executive may terminate a Governor's appointment as such if they consider him unsuitable on the basis of disclosures obtained from the Disclosure and Barring Service.

-A Governor whose tenure of office is terminated under this paragraph 9.15 shall not be eligible to stand for re-election to the Council of Governors for a period of three years from the date of termination of his office or the date upon which any appeal against his removal from office is disposed of, whichever is the later, unless a resolution is passed under paragraph 9.15.9 reversing the earlier resolution of the Council of Governors to terminate that Governor’s term of office
+A Governor whose tenure of office terminates under this paragraph 9.15 shall not be eligible for reappointment or to stand for re-election to the Council of Governors for a period of three years from the date of termination of his office or the date upon which any appeal against his removal from office is disposed of, whichever is the later, unless a resolution is passed under paragraph 9.15.10 reversing the earlier resolution of the Council of Governors to terminate that Governor’s term of office

-Upon a Governor resigning under paragraph 9.15.1 above or upon termination of his tenure of office under paragraphs 9.15.2 or 9.15.3 above he shall cease to be a Governor and his name shall be removed from the Register of Governors notwithstanding any reference to the Dispute Resolution Procedure under paragraph 22 below.
+Upon a Governor resigning under paragraph 9.15.1 above or upon termination of his tenure of office under paragraphs 9.15.2, 9.15.3 or 9.15.5 above he shall cease to be a Governor and his name shall be removed from the Register of Governors notwithstanding any reference to the Dispute Resolution Procedure under paragraph 22 below.

-Any decision of the Council of Governors to terminate a Governor’s tenure of office under paragraphs 9.15.2 or 9.15.3 may be referred by the Governor to the Dispute Resolution Procedure at paragraph 22 below within 12 days of the date of the notice of the resolution being given to the Governor.
+Any decision of the Council of Governors to terminate a Governor’s tenure of office under paragraphs 9.15.2, 9.15.3 or 9.15.5 may be referred by the Governor to the Dispute Resolution Procedure at paragraph 22 below within 12 days of the date of the notice of the resolution being given to the Governor.